TencentARC/Video-Holmes/README.md

 <details>
 <summary><b>🧐 Reasoning Process Analysis</b></summary>

-You first need to apply an [DeepSeek API key](https://platform.deepseek.com/api_keys) and then you can run the following commands to analyze the reasoning process of your models:
+You first need to apply a [DeepSeek API key](https://platform.deepseek.com/api_keys) and then you can run the following commands to analyze the reasoning process of your models:

 ```shell
 python evaluate_reasoning.py --model_name YOUR_MODEL_NAME --api_key YOUR_API_KEY